Jacobian determinant inequality on corank 1 Carnot groups with applications: Preliminaries

 We notice that one cannot apply directly \cite[Theorem 3.5, p.
 132]{FR} of Figalli and Rifford to deduce the absolute continuity of the Wasserstein geodesic between $\mu_0$ and $\mu_1$ since in our case the semiconcavity assumption does not hold; however, we can recall the first part of their proof to conclude (based on \cite[Theorem 3.2, p.
-130]{FR} and \cite[Corollary 7.22]{Villani}) that there is a unique Wasserstein geodesic $(\mu_s)_{s\in [0,1]}$ joining $\mu_0$ and $\mu_1$ given by the push-forward measure $\mu_s=(\psi_s)_\#\mu_0$ for $s\in [0,1],$ where { In order to show the absolute continuity of the Wasserstein geodesic $\mu_s$ we proceed in the following way.
+130]{FR} and \cite[Corollary 7.22]{Villani}) that there is a unique Wasserstein geodesic $(\mu_s)_{s\in [0,1]}$ joining $\mu_0$ and $\mu_1$ given by the push-forward measure $\mu_s=(\psi_s)_\#\mu_0$ for $s\in [0,1],$ where { {The absolute continuity of the Wasserstein geodesic $\mu_s$ follows by the main result of Cavalletti and Mondino \cite{CM} (valid for essentially non-branching metric measure spaces) which can be state as follows:}